 Yes, it's true that they're also paying the most for their lights.
 But their lights will last 3 to 4 times longer.
-So in an ironic twist, this group actually spends the least for their lights over the long-term.
+So in an ironic twist, this group actually spends the least for its lights over the long-term.

 And that's why professionals purchase only from this line.
 After all, they're running a business.
 If a larger upfront investment pays off handsomely over time, that's the only way to go.
 It increases the profit of their business.

-Henry, this is probably a much more involved answer than you were anticipating to your question.
+Henry, this is probably a much more involved answer than you were anticipating your question.
 But now you know that it comes down to choice.

 So I think you'd have to call group #2 the wisest of Christmas Enthusiasts!